agn453/UNZIP-CPM-Z80/README.md

 In reverse chronological order.

+### December 23, 2020

+Some testing has revealed a problem UnDeflating small text files with the Z-System version V1.8-6.
+Lars has debugged and corrected this issue.
+The V1.8-6 version files (and the library containing them) have been updated.
+UNZIPZ V0.4-1 and the V1.5-4 version are not affected.

 ### December 9, 2020

 Lars Nelson has been busy!
 He's updated Simeon Cran's UNZIPZ to include